Sequential-NIAH: A Needle-In-A-Haystack Benchmark for Extracting Sequential Needles from Long Contexts: Introduction

+Although existing NIAH benchmarks provide challenging needle-retrieval tasks within long contexts, they still fail to account for the sequential characteristic of \emph{needles}—such as temporal or logical order.
+This oversight is particularly significant in real-world scenarios, where explicit demands exist, such as: \begin{itemize} \item \emph{List all events involving suspect Tom in March 2024 in temporal order, based on a legal document.} \item \emph{List all Microsoft equity transactions in temporal order, based on a financial report.} \item \emph{Outline the detailed steps to obtain a senior building engineer certification in sequential order, as per a guideline.} \end{itemize} Figure~\ref{fig:example} provides a simple example illustrating the sequential relationships among needles, simulating a more realistic and challenging NIAH task.
+For LLMs, it is essential to not only retrieve query-relevant items but also comprehend their sequential relationships and present them in the correct order.

-To supplement existing long context information retrieval evaluation methods, We introduce the Sequential-NIAH benchmark, which shuffles \emph{needles} with chronological or logical order and inserts them into long contexts of varying lengths, as shown in Figure~\ref{fig:example}.
-Considering the completeness of the benchmark, we propose three different types of \emph{needles} generation pipelines, including synthetic \emph{needles}, real \emph{needles}, and open-domain QA \emph{needles}.
-Synthetic \emph{needles} are generated by fake entities, timestamps, and events.
-Real \emph{needles} are generated from the Temporal Knowledge Graph (TKG), which can be used to build sequential chronological items based on the relationship of two entities overtime.
-Integrated Crisis Early Warning System2 (ICEWS \cite{icews14,icews18}) and Finance Event Graph (FEG \cite{FEG}) are used in this pipeline.
-Open-domain QA \emph{needles} are generated from a private open-domain QA resource.
-The first two types are mainly aimed at retrieving chronological sequence items, while the last type is mainly aimed at retrieving logical sequence items.
+To supplement existing long context information retrieval evaluation methods, We introduce the Sequential-NIAH benchmark, which shuffles \emph{needles} with temporal or logical order and inserts them into long contexts of varying lengths.
+Considering the completeness of the benchmark, we propose three different types of \emph{needles} generation pipelines, including synthetic-temporal order, real-temporal order and real-logical order.
+Synthetic-temporal order \emph{needles} are generated by fake entities, timestamps, and events.
+Real-temporal order \emph{needles} are generated from the Temporal Knowledge Graph (TKG\cite{icews14,icews18,FEG}), which can be used to build sequential temporal items based on the relationship of two entities overtime.
+Real-logical order \emph{needles} are generated from a private open-domain QA resource.
+The first two types are mainly aimed at retrieving temporal sequence items, while the last type is mainly aimed at retrieving logical sequence items.